Lister: ...whatever. It's not your fault, it's the way you're programmed.

 - Kind Hearts and Coronets makes murder seem like a rather jolly gentleman's pursuit by never dwelling on its impact (except for a few scenes after the death of Henry showing Edith's grief) and by making the murders themselves seem rather funny.
 The audience can be forgiven for watching this film and either forgetting that Louis is a serial killer or rooting for him in his cull of detached family members.

-- In the first Batman movie, only minimal attention is actually paid to the dozens of people Joker has killed.
+- In Batman (1989), only minimal attention is actually paid to the dozens of people Joker has killed.

 - In Suicide Kings, the film will show you Lono repeatedly hitting an abusive drunk in the face with a toaster, Lono beating a money launderer senseless with a golf club, and Lono shooting a pair of Evil Debt Collectors, but when it comes time for Lono to kill the Star-Crossed Lovers Max and Elise, the camera cuts away just before the shots.